rethinkdb/rethinkdb-rs/4-admin/migration.md

 permalink: docs/migration/
 ---

-Starting with version **1.13** of RethinkDB, manual migration of data when upgrading between major versions (1.x &rarr; 1.y) is no longer necessary.
-Data is migrated to the new version automatically.
+The steps necessary for migrating data to current RethinkDB versions from previous ones depend on which version you're migrating from.

+{% toctag %}

+* **1.16 or higher:** Migration is handled automatically.
+(This is also true from upgrading from 1.14 onward to versions earlier than 2.2.)
+* **1.13&ndash;1.15:** Upgrade to RethinkDB 2.0.5 *first,* rebuild the secondary indexes by following the "Rebuild indexes" directions, then upgrade to 2.1 or higher.
+(Migration from 2.0.5 to 2.1+ will be handled automatically.)
+* **1.7&ndash;1.12:** Follow the "Migrating old data" directions.
+* **1.6 or earlier:** Read the "Deprecated versions" section.

+# Back up your data

 While it's not strictly necessary to back up your data before upgrading, it's always a good idea.
 You should make a backup by using the `dump` command *before* updating RethinkDB to its new version!
 Databases that have been automatically upgraded are not backward-compatible (that is, a database from version 1.14 cannot be used with version 1.13).

+Use the `dump` subcommand from the command line to create an archive of data from the cluster.
+This creates a **tar.gz** file consisting of JSON documents and additional table metadata.

+    rethinkdb dump [options]

+The `restore` subcommand will reload a backup an archive into your cluster.

+    rethinkdb restore filename

+Use `rethinkdb help <command>` for a list of options.
+For more details, see [Backing up your data][backup].

+[backup]: /docs/backup/

-{% infobox %}
+{% infobox alert %}
-If you are upgrading from version 1.13 to a later version, you will not need to export and re-import your data.
-If you are upgrading from version 1.12.x or earlier to a new major version, you will need to follow these instructions.

-If you're upgrading from a version before RethinkDB **1.7,** you'll need to use the deprecated [migration script](https://github.com/rethinkdb/rethinkdb/tree/02b4f29e1e7f15b3edffcb68bf015578ec5783ab/scripts/migration).
+__Note:__ The `dump` and `restore` commands require the [Python driver](/docs/install-drivers/python/) to be installed.
+Don't upgrade the Python driver until *after* you've dumped the data!

+If you don't have the Python driver installed, you can install a previous version using `pip install rethinkdb==<version>`.
+(You can use the [Python Package Index](https://pypi.python.org/pypi/rethinkdb "PyPI > rethinkdb") to check on current and older versions.)
 {% endinfobox %}

+# Rebuild indexes

+After upgrading from RethinkDB version 1.13 to version 2.0.5, you'll need to rebuild outdated secondary indexes manually.
+This can be done easily from the command line:

+    rethinkdb index-rebuild

+Then you can upgrade from version 2.0.5 to 2.1 or higher.

+If you're upgrading from RethinkDB version 1.14 or later, you can upgrade to 2.1 or higher directly, and you won't need to rebuild indexes.

+# Migrating old data

+*These steps are only necessary if you're upgrading from RethinkDB version 1.7&ndash;1.12 to version 2.1 or higher.* If you're using a later version, see the sections above.
+(If you're using 1.6 or earlier, read the "[Deprecated versions](#deprecated-versions)" section below.)

 Migration consists of three simple steps: